-- Evacuate the area, closing doors as you leave. - Activate fire alarm system by pulling down on fire alarm pull station (not all buildings have pull stations). - · Use nearest exit or alternate safe route

-From a safe location (assembly point) call or text 911 and be prepared to give the dispatcher:
+- Evacuate the area, closing doors as you leave. - Activate fire alarm system by pulling down on fire alarm pull station (not all buildings have pull stations). - Use nearest exit or alternate safe route.
+Do not use elevators during a fire emergency. - Leave the building and move at least 100 feet away, leaving the driveways and walkways open for arriving police and fire equipment - From a safe location (assembly point) call or text 911 and be prepared to give the dispatcher: - Building Address - Floor Number - Room Number - Type of Incident continue the evacuation and warn others who may attempt enter the building after the alarm stops.

-- · Building name

-- Floor

-- Room number

-- Type of incident

-Do not use elevators during a fire emergency.

 NOTE: the building's fire alarm may not sound continuously.
-If the alarm stops, continue the evacuation and warn others who may attempt enter the building after the alarm stops.
+If the alarm stops,